nwisbeta/github.io/pages/apiguides/apiguides_getting_started_ontoserver.md

 ## SNOMED CT using FHIR® standard

-NHS Wales is testing a clinical terminology server based on the Fast Health Interoperability Resources (FHIR) standard.
-See the summary on [Ontoserver: a syndicated terminology server](https://doi.org/10.1186/s13326-018-0191-z) from Journal of Biomedical Semantics, 2018.
+NHS Wales is testing APIs that provide access to the  SNOMED CT ontology, provided by a dedicated ontology server.

-An ontology server provides access to the SNOMED CT ontology, which is the [clinical terminology standard for NHS Wales](http://gov.wales/docs/dhss/publications/151118whc053en.pdf)
+SNOMED CT is the [clinical terminology standard for NHS Wales](http://gov.wales/docs/dhss/publications/151118whc053en.pdf).

+SNOMED follows the Fast Health Interoperability Resources (FHIR) standard.
+The FHIR [Terminology Module](https://hl7.org/fhir/STU3/terminology-module.html) documents the terminology resources, operations and concepts used most frequently to incorporate medical terminology.

 {% include note.html content="This server is a test platform.
 The service must not be used or connected to any live system or service." %}

-The FHIR [Terminology Module](https://hl7.org/fhir/STU3/terminology-module.html) documents the terminology resources, operations and concepts used most frequently on this test server.

 ### Endpoints